simranwarraich/Twitter-Sentiment-Analysis-using-Python-and-NLTK/README.md

 1. Analyze sentiment of tweets related to "Avengers: Endgame"
 2. Understand public perception of the movie and its cast members

+# Project Structure:
+The project consists of the following files:
+1. README.md: This file (you are reading it now!) provides an overview of the project.
+2. [twitter-sentiment-analysis-using-python-and-nltk.ipynb](twitter-sentiment-analysis-using-python-and-nltk.ipynb):Contains the main script for exploreing public sentiment towards the movie "Avengers: Endgame" using Python libraries for NLP (Natural Language Processing).
+It leverages the Twitter API to collect tweets and performs sentiment analysis with NLTK and TextBlob..

 # Steps:
 The code performs sentiment analysis on tweets related to the movie "Avengers: Endgame" using the Twitter API, NLTK, and TextBlob libraries.
 Here's a breakdown of the main steps: